 - Doing Business As or Trade Name if there is one

-- Name, title, SSN and address of owners/officers/members
+- Name, title, Social Security Number, and address of owners/officers/members

-- Date the business will begin taxable activities
+- The date the business will begin taxable activities

 - Description of what products or services are being sold

 - The estimated amount of sales tax collected each month

 How much does a Sales and Use Tax Number cost in North Carolina?